Blue Metropolis

-Blue Metropolis (also known as Blue Met) is an international literary festival held annually in Montreal since 1999.
-Founded by Montreal writer Linda Leith, it is one of the world's first multilingual literary festival.
-In early 2011, Leith departed, and a new president and a new director of programming were hired.
+Blue Metropolis (also known as Blue Met) is an international literary festival held annually in Montreal.
+Founded in 1999 by Montreal writer Linda Leith, it is considered the world's first multilingual literary festival.

-The festival is put on by Blue Metropolis Foundation, a not-for-profit organization established in 1997.
-The foundation offers educational and social programs year-round, in classrooms and online.
+The festival is put on by Blue Metropolis Foundation, a nonprofit organization established in 1997 that offers educational and social programs.

 History

-Blue Metropolis was inspired by an earlier event.
-In 1996, three Montreal writers who were members of the Writer's Union of Canada (Linda Leith, Ann Charney, and Mary Soderstrom) organized a new literary event in partnership with the Union des écrivaines et des écrivains québécois (UNEQ).
-Called 'Write pour écrire'.
+In 1996, three Montreal writers and members of the Writer's Union of Canada (Linda Leith, Ann Charney, and Mary Soderstrom) organized the literary event 'Write pour écrire' in partnership with the Union des écrivaines et des écrivains québécois (UNEQ).

-In 1997, Leith went on to establish Blue Metropolis Foundation as uniquely 'created by writers and readers for writers and readers'.
+In 1997, Leith established Blue Metropolis Foundation as a foundation 'created by writers and readers for writers and readers'.

 The first Blue Metropolis Montreal International Literary Festival took place April 19 to 23, 1997.
-Its programming, which took place in French or English or both, included the first Blue Metropolis Translation Slam and literacy/community writing activities, as well as readings, on-stage interviews, and panel discussions.
+Its programming, which took place in French and English, included the first Blue Metropolis Translation Slam as well as literacy/community writing activities, readings, on-stage interviews, and panel discussions.

-After the event, the foundation was able to expand its scope beyond the festival and organize educational programs for young people, from the primary school to cégep levels.
+After the event, the foundation expanded by organizing educational programs for young people from primary school to cégep levels.

 The name 'Blue Metropolis' was partially inspired by the philosophical essay 'On Being Blue', in which the American writer William H. Gass investigates the many different and contradictory connotations of the word 'blue'.

-In 2017, the festival added an LGBTQ-themed stream called Violet Metropolis, in conjunction with the city's existing Violet Hour reading series.
+In 2017, the festival added 'Violet Metropolis, an LGBTQ-themed stream, in conjunction with the city's existing Violet Hour reading series.
 In 2018, the festival created the Blue Metropolis Violet Prize to honor Canadian LGBTQ writers.